study-czx/HNetPa-DTI/README.md

 （1）Run `cal_fingerprint.R` to calculate the PubChem fingerprint.(feature/)<br>
 （2）Run `trans_to_fasta.R` to convert protein_seq_13816.csv to protein_13816.fasta, and then use the iLearnPlus to calculate the KSCTriad.(feature/)

-Analysis of prediction results of the DTIs from other databases
+Analysis of prediction scores of the DTIs from other databases
 ------
 Under the case studies folder<br>
 （1）Run `case studies.R` to view prediction scores of training sets and predict other scores.（Predict_scores.csv）<br>